LazyDart/obsidianpy/Readme.md

 ### Important
 - Define TextContents ABC methods (not abstract, I think).
+- Define Note Contents extract links method.
-- Define Note Contents class
+- Finish Definition of Note Contents class
 - Multiple links linking to the same file might be possible.
 Should we store them separately or not?
     - It's either separate links that must be updated individually
     - or a one link with multiple positions.